-Outrage over Indian flag doormats on sale on Amazon
+India outraged over national flag doormats sold on Amazon

 - Woman killed in wrong-way collision with ambulance on I-5

-The Indian flag doormats had outraged many among the Indian diaspora in Canada who have posted pictures of the product to social media accounts and urged the foreign minister to formally object.
+The doormats had outraged many people among the Indian diaspora in Canada, who posted pictures of them on social media and urged the foreign minister to formally object.

+In India, insulting the national flag is punishable with fines and imprisonment.

+Last year, there were protests after the online marketplace offered doormats depicting Hindu gods.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.